Rmorbey/Russell-CV/README.md

 </div>

-I'm a personable, creative and detail focused Full Stack Software Developer.
+I'm a personable, creative and detail focused Full Stack Software Engineer.
 As well as in general an all round supporter of people, and I am a recent [Makers Academy](https://makers.tech/) graduate (April '22 intake).

 When not doing the above I also eat pizza, plays games and practice singing songs as Kermit the frog.